 Pro Tip: It’s a good idea to check the reviews for your local ADT authorized dealer before signing a new contract.
 That local dealer will be the one managing your ADT experience from installation to ongoing customer service, so you’ll want to have confidence in them as a long-term partner.

-As for your contract, you’ll likely have to cancel it, even if you want ADT at your new home.
+As for your contract, you’ll likely have to cancel it and sign a fresh one at your new address.
 That’s because contracts are specific to the location where the alarm system is installed.
 ADT will set you up with a new contract at your new place.
 They’ll walk you through the whole process and discuss any options.

 When it comes to the security equipment at your current house (cameras, sensors, and the like), you’ll generally leave that stuff behind.
-If you want service at your new home, ADT will install fresh equipment there, based on exactly what you need for the current layout.
+If you want service at your new home, ADT will install fresh equipment there, based on exactly what you need for the current layout, but don’t worry about the cost because ADT often has deals for movers who choose to stay with ADT.

 Setting Up ADT at Your New Home